article banner (priority)

 defaultContext + parentContext + childContext

 Since new elements always replace old ones with the same key, the child context always overrides elements with the same key from the parent context.
 The defaults are used only for keys that are not specified anywhere else.
-Currently, the defaults only set Dispatchers.Default when no ContinuationInterceptor is set, and they only set CoroutineId when the application is in debug mode.
+Currently, the defaults only set Dispatchers.Default when no ContinuationInterceptor is set, and they only set CoroutineId when the application is in debug mode (used for displaying coroutine ids in debug mode).

 Accessing context in a suspending function